rkillickdev/the-coffee-run/README.md

 ![Edit Enter New Quantity](docs/features/coffee-run-edit-enter-new-quantity.png)

-If the user attempts to enter an ammended quantity that would take the drinks total of the order over 5, they are presented with the following feedback:
+If the user attempts to enter an amended quantity that would take the drinks total of the order over 5, they are presented with the following feedback:

 ![Quanity Invalid Exceeds Item Limit](docs/features/coffee-run-quantity-validate-exceeds-item-total.png)

-Once the user has edited the quantity of the item with a valid value, a summary of the order displaying the ammended quantity and ammended price is shown, along with a prompt to return to the Order Options menu by entering 'm':
+Once the user has edited the quantity of the item with a valid value, a summary of the order displaying the amended quantity and amended price is shown, along with a prompt to return to the Order Options menu by entering 'm':

 ![Edited Item Updated Summary](docs/features/coffee-run-edit-item-updated-summary.png)